lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Show Tables
 <!--include-svg src="./svgfiles/showTables.svg" target="./diagrams/showTables.svg" alt="syntax diagram for show tables" layout="@break@" -->

-Returns the list of the defined tables in the Hive Metastore. *LIKE STRING* allows to filter for a given pattern. `*` could be used as wildcard character.
+Returns the list of the defined tables in the Hive Metastore. *LIKE STRING* allows to filter for a given pattern. `*` can be used as wildcard character.

 ```sql
 -- returns all defined tables in the hive metastore for this instance